-1. Technical English - II by Joyce Pereire (Vijay Nicole Imprints Pvt.
-Ltd.)
+1. Technical English - II by Joyce Pereire(Vijay Nicole Imprints Pvt.Ltd.)

-SEMESTER - VI CORE 18: STRATEGIC MANAGEMENT
+SEMESTER-V CORE 18: STRATEGIC MANAGEMENT

-Objective: The Course is designed to assist the students
+Total Hrs: 75 No. of Credits: 4 Objective: The Course is Sub Code: 16U5ACCT18 designed to assist the students

 - To understand and develop the holistic perspective of enterprise. - To create and assist in strategy planning and implementation - To manage the global environment